About SLRC's Survey

 The survey instruments for each country emerged out of a rigorous design process.
 In June 2012, SLRC hosted a two-day workshop attended by selected individuals with particular experience and expertise in survey design and implementation, including staff from the Asia Foundation, FAO, Robert Muggah from the Igarape Institute in Brazil, as well as a number of internal SLRC partners.
 The aims of the workshop were: to help establish the specific objectives of the survey; to decide what type of survey methodology would be most appropriate / produce the most added value; and to address a number of ‘design puzzles’ previously identified.
 Design puzzles included: longitudinal panel or cross-sectional; feasibility of combining livelihoods and perceptions in a single survey (where the former has households as the unit of analysis and the latter individuals); sampling for maximum research uptake; and the feasibility of generating cross-country findings.
 The outputs and outcomes of the workshop fed into a subsequent design phase which saw the production of a draft generic survey instrument composed of around 10 individual modules.
 The next stage involved tailoring the generic instrument to country contexts, and so began an iterative process lasting several weeks involving much discussion, planning and negotiation with the various country partners.
 Content and sampling issues were both discussed in great detail.
 All partners were required to pilot the survey to with about 50 households and revise their instruments in light of both their experiences in the field and analysis of their results.
 With finalised instruments – which typically feature a tailored component of around 25% and a cross-country, comparable component of 75% – enumeration began, usually lasting between 4 – 6 weeks.

-Around 20 researchers involved in the survey work will meet in London next month to discuss findings and share experiences.
-In the coming months, SLRC will also be writing both a synthesis of the country reports (all of which will be published as individual working papers), and, in an effort to stimulate learning more broadly, a ‘process paper’ involving reflections on the method, design and implementation of the surveys in conflict-affected situations.
+In the coming months, SLRC will be writing both a synthesis of the country reports (all of which will be published as individual working papers), and, in an effort to stimulate learning more broadly, a ‘process paper’ involving reflections on the method, design and implementation of the surveys in conflict-affected situations.